 Like most Americans, you probably spend a big part of your budget on food and groceries.
 Typically, the average family’s food costs per month average about $800.
 For many of these families, it may be hard to stay on a healthy diet because quantity can overpower quality when it comes to being on a tight grocery budget.
-Children in these families may be more apt to consume foods that have higher calories and lower nutrients than other options, ultimately leading to a greater possibility of long-term health
+Children in these families may be more apt to consume foods that have higher calories and lower nutrients than other options, ultimately leading to a greater possibility of long-term health problems and obesity.

 Healthy eating is absolutely worth the investment.
 Shopping for items that are exclusively organic may be unrealistic and may break the budget but with a little planning and creativity you can create healthier meals and provide nutritious snacks for your family.
 The goal of this post is to show you that you can shop healthy while still staying in your budget this summer.

 1. Shop Smart